 Turkish Airlines (Star Alliance) flies nonstop to Istanbul from Los Angeles, Chicago, and New York, among others, while all major US carriers and their codeshares also fly to Istanbul.
 From Europe, both mainstream and budget airlines fly to Istanbul, Ankara, and Antalya.

-To get the most bang for your buck, consider a credit card, like Delta’s Gold American Express, that earns you airline points with every eligible dollar you spend.
+To get the most bang for your buck, consider a credit card that earns you airline points with every eligible dollar you spend.
 When I travel abroad, I also take advantage of my credit card that has no foreign transaction fees.
 Since staying on top of the currency exchange rate can be tricky, a card like this helps keep costs lower.

 Is Turkey Safe?